 Charles Francis — President of the Mattachine Society of Washington, DC, which conducts original archival research and educational programs that focus on gay and lesbian legal, political, and policy history—often hidden or destroyed.

-Nishani Frazier, PhD — Associate Professor of American Studies and History at University of Kansas and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.
+Nishani Frazier, PhD — Professor of History and Director of Public History at North Carolina State University and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.

 Dagmar Herzog, PhD — Distinguished Professor of History at City University of New York’s Graduate Center and author of Cold War Freud: Psychoanalysis in an Age of Catastrophe.

 Nadine Hubbs, PhD — Professor of Women’s Studies and Music at the University of Michigan; Director of the Lesbian-Gay-Queer Research Initiative (LGQRI) at Michigan’s Institute for Research on Women and Gender; and author of The Queer Composition of America’s Sound.

-Regina Kunzel, PhD — Larned Professor of History and Women’s, Gender, and Sexuality Studies at Yale University and author of Criminal Intimacy: Prison and the Uneven History of Modern American Sexuality.
+Regina Kunzel, PhD — Larned Professor of History and Women’s, Gender, and Sexuality Studies at Yale University and author of In the Shadow of Diagnosis: Psychiatric Power and Queer Life (forthcoming in April 2024).

 Eric Marcus — Author and co-author of a dozen books, including Making Gay History: The Half-Century Fight for Lesbian and Gay Equal Rights, and founder and host of the Making Gay History podcast.

 Vernon Rosario, MD, PhD — Associate Clinical Professor of Psychiatry and Historian of Medicine at UCLA, and author of Homosexuality and Science: A Guide to the Debates.

 Susan Stryker, PhD — Professor Emerita of Gender and Women’s Studies at the University of Arizona; author of Transgender History: The Roots of Today’s Revolution; Emmy-winning director of Screaming Queens: The Riot at Compton’s Cafeteria; and scholar whose work has helped shape the cultural conversation on transgender topics since the early 1990s.